MecSim/MecSimCalc-docs/docs/inputs/table-group.md

 ### Labeling Rows

-If the dynamic rows feature is enabled, the # of rows that will be used is unknown.
+If the Dynamic Table feature is enabled, the # of rows that will be used is unknown.
 In order to have the rows labeled correctly, you can use the {{row}} placeholder.
 This can be used in two different ways: